BU-ISCIII/impact-tools/README.md

 LocalEGA ingestion, accessioning, dataset mapping, release, DAC permission propagation and distribution steps are handled by the LocalEGA / CEGA workflow.

-### Parallel execution for Beacon preprocessing
+### Parallel execution for Beacon liftover

-Both `beacon liftover` and `beacon pgx` support `--workers N` to process multiple samples concurrently using threads.
-Each worker runs independent Docker containers, so `--workers` also controls the maximum number of simultaneous containers.
+`beacon liftover` supports `--workers N` to process multiple samples concurrently using threads.
+Each worker runs an independent Docker container, so `--workers` also controls the maximum number of simultaneous containers.
 The default is 4.
 Tune this value to your available CPU, memory, and Docker daemon capacity.

 ## Development